1fatgmc/HandCab/README.md

 3. Download or clone *this* repository.
 (Note: if you 'clone' initially, it is easier to receive updates to the code by doing a 'fetch' subsequently.
 See Notes below.)
     * Clone - **First Time**
        * Install *GitHub Desktop* from https://desktop.github.com/
-       * Create a free account on GitHub and authorise the app to allow it to connect top GitHub
+       * Create a free account on GitHub and authorise the app to allow it to connect to GitHub
        * Select *file* -> *Clone Repository* - or 'Clone an repository from the internet' from the welcome page then select the 'URL' tab
-       * Enter *https://github.com/flash62au/WiTcontroller* as the URL
+       * Enter *https://github.com/1fatgmc/HandCab* as the URL
        * Select a local folder to install it.
 The default folder for the Arduino usually looks like "...username\Documents\Arduino\".
 (This is a good but not essential place to put it.)
        * Click *Clone*
        * **Subsequently**  (Anytime after the first 'clone')
-         * click *Fetch Origin* and any changes to the code will be bought down to you PC, but you config_buttons.h and config_network.h will not be touched.
+         * click *Fetch Origin* and any changes to the code will be bought down to your PC, but you config_buttons.h and config_network.h will not be touched.
     * Download
        * Open *https://github.com/flash62au/WiTcontroller*
        * Click the green "Code" button and select download zip